ibm-ecosystem-engineering/envizi-workshop-2024/300-info-bridge/readme.md

 https://usapi.envizi.com/api/meta
 ```

-The response is
+You could find this report name.
 ```
             "name": "_Envizi-SetupLocations"
 ```

-2. Get the parameters for the location
+2. Get the all possible parameters for the location report.

 ```
 https://usapi.envizi.com/api/meta/reports/_Envizi-SetupLocations
 ```

-3. Identify the `IN Bank - Corporate offices` group-id from the above result
+3. Identify the `IN Bank - Corporate offices` group-id from the above parameters result

 The identified value would be
 ```
                     {
                         "name": "IN Bank > IN Bank - Corporate offices", "value": "17008188"